TheMindVirus/KMDF-X/README.md

 This project may be used as a template to aid the development of production drivers for ARM64 platforms similar to the Raspberry Pi 4.

+## Requirements ##

-Requires Visual Studio 2019 Community Edition with ARM64 WDK Installed (and C++ ARM64 Build Tools with Spectre Mitigated Libs)
+Visual Studio 2019 Community Edition with ARM64 WDK Installed (and C++ ARM64 Build Tools with Spectre Mitigated Libs)

 Test Signing On with Windows 10 ARM Insider Build 21277 in Test Mode